 Harvest and Storage

 Harvesting is complete after 7 to 13 weeks of planting.
 Zucchini grows efficiently.
 Even having a few plants will make you wonder what action you should take.
 Young harvested zucchinis are the best.
 Reap your zucchini fruits when they are tender-almost 4 to 6 inches in length and 3 to 4 inches in diameter.
 It is possible to store zucchini up to a week in the refrigerator.

-You find Zucchins of various types.
+You find Zucchini of various types.
 You can easily distinguish different plants by their growing pattern properties, that include trailing foliage formation of severe thickly crammed shrubs.
 Microwaving zucchini recipes are making the rounds and Zucchini’s popularity is rising rapidly.